selmaohneh/MathLearningTool/README.md

 - [ ] All three levels load correctly
 - [ ] Number selection (4-10) works in each level
 - [ ] Level 1: All dots shown horizontally in groups of five with divider line, both inputs work, auto-checks when both entered
-- [ ] Level 2: Only leftmost visible dots shown horizontally (hidden dots completely invisible), accepts both number orders, auto-checks when both entered
+- [ ] Level 2: Only leftmost visible dots shown horizontally (hidden dots completely invisible), left input pre-filled with visible count (read-only), only right input needed, auto-checks as you type
 - [ ] Level 3: Left number pre-filled, only right input needed, auto-checks as you type
 - [ ] Correct answers trigger green feedback and sound
 - [ ] Wrong answers trigger red feedback and sound